 - Proprioception – this is our sense of body awareness and position.
 It tells us where our body and body parts are without having to look at them (when you close your eyes you still know where your limbs are).
 Tiny receptors in our joints, muscles and ligaments sense information and send it to the brain.

 Children actively seek out activities that provide sensory experience of movement and body position such as jumping, swinging and spinning.
 It is perfectly natural for children to enjoy movement and sensations that promote development and organise the brain.

-For some children (and adults) the senses don’t integrate properly which can make everyday activities and tasks problematic.
+For some children (and adults) the senses don’t integrate properly which can made everyday activities and tasks problematic.
 This is a recognised medical condition called Sensory Processing Disorder (SPD).

 SPD can display itself in many different forms and the daily issues faced by those who suffer from it differ from person to person.
 Sensory Direct offer a range of products and uses which may be useful as part of a Sensory Diet.
 Many of these solutions come from personal experience and from talking to other parents, carers and professionals over more than ten years.

 We thoroughly recommend that you consult a qualified Occupational Therapist when constructing a suitable sensory diet.